A Beginners Quick Start Guide to Git for WordPress

 Apple is updating their UI so I don’t have screenshots of the whole process available, however, the steps are still the same whether you’re using their latest version or a previous version of MacOS.
 Here’s the box to be checked:

-Now when your right-click on a folder, you can choose Services > New Terminal at Folder to open up a terminal and begin using Git.
+Now, when you right-click on a folder, you can choose Services > New Terminal at Folder to open up a terminal and begin using Git.

 3. Configure Your Git Name and Email